Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Preliminaries

 \end{definition}

 We now focus on the case where $\ring = \Zps$ is a finite integer residue ring modulo $p^s$.
 Hence, we consider codes to be submodules of $(\ZZ/ p^s \ZZ)^n$.
-In this work, we are particularly interested in the Lee metric and homogeneous metric.
-The Lee metric, introduced in 1958 by Lee \cite{lee1958some}, is a generalization of the Hamming metric over the binary.
+The Lee weight, introduced in 1958 by Lee \cite{lee1958some}, is a generalization of the Hamming weight over the binary.

 \begin{definition} The \emph{Lee weight of an element} $a \in \Zps$ is given by

 Similarly, we define the \emph{Lee weight of an $n$-tuple} $x \in \Zpsn$ additively by

 \end{definition} The following upper and lower bounds hold trivially for any $a \in \Zps$ and $x \in \Zpsn$